Xmortian/ToppersTrustWebsite/README.md

-codes for the site : https://toppers-trust.online/
+Codes for the site : https://toppers-trust.online/

 Frontend : React

 Backend : Node.js

 Backend as a service (baas) : Supabase

 Database : Postgresql